Basic Styles

 These rules sets some typographic properties for the contents of our page.

-elements provides default values throughout the page.
-These can be overriden by individual elements that want to sent different values (like what we're doing for the <h1>
+Setting these properties on the <body> elements provides default values throughout the page.
+These can be overriden by individual elements that want to sent different values (like what we're doing for the <h1> and <h2> elements).

 # Load the Stylesheet